19csd26/RubyTutorial/Variables/Readme.md

 # 1.Local Variables:

-Local variables are confined to the scope in which they are defined, such as a method or block.
++ Local variables are confined to the scope in which they are defined, such as a method or block.
-They start with a lowercase letter or an underscore (_) character.<br/>
++ They start with a lowercase letter or an underscore (_) character.<br/>
-Example: `name = "John"`
++ Example: `name = "John"`

+# 2.Instance Variables:

++ Instance variables are associated with a particular instance of a class.
++ They start with the @ symbol followed by a name.
++ Instance variables are accessible within the instance's methods.
++ Example:`@age = 30`